Locally isotropic Steinberg groups II. Schur multipliers: Introduction

 \section{Introduction}

 Let \( G \) be a sufficiently isotropic reductive group.
 Its elementary subgroup \( \elem_G \leqt G \) is normal and perfect, so it is natural to study its universal central extension.
-As an approximation, it is easy to define the Steinberg group \( \stlin_G \to \elem_G \), it is a central perfect extension with simple presentation, but not necessarily centrally closed.
+As an approximation, it is relatively easy to define the Steinberg group \( \stlin_G \to \elem_G \).
+This group is a central perfect extension with simple presentation, but not necessarily centrally closed.

 For Chevalley groups the Schur multipliers of \( \stlin_G \) are found by van der Kallen and Stein \cite{schur-mult} (see also the earlier work \cite{centr-closed} of Stein).
 They also computed the answer for the \( \mathsf A_\ell \)-graded case, i.e. for linear Steinberg groups over arbitrary unital associative rings, even though such groups are not necessarily central extensions of the elementary groups.
 It turns out that \( \stlin_G \) is centrally closed unless the root system is small and the base ring has small residue fields.
-This result generalizes computation of Schur multipliers of finite simple groups of Lie type \cite{griess}.
+Such Steinberg groups are actually central extensions of the elementary groups, see \cite{f4-central} and further references therein.

-The only other known result for sufficiently general rings (i.e. not local ones) is that odd unitary Steinberg groups are centrally closed \cite{schur-u-even, schur-u-odd} by Lavrenov.
-Actually, our result does not cover this because in general odd unitary groups have only \( \mathsf D_\ell \)-Weyl elements, but \( \mathsf B_\ell \)-root subgroups.
+The only other known results for sufficiently general rings (i.e. not local ones) are that under some assumptions odd unitary Steinberg groups are centrally closed \cite{schur-u-odd, schur-u-even} by Lavrenov and Steinberg groups over Jordan pairs are centrally closed \cite{loos-neher} by Loos and Neher.
+Note that our result does not cover all odd unitary groups because in general they have only \( \mathsf D_\ell \)-Weyl elements, but \( \mathsf B_\ell \)-root subgroups.

 We started to study locally isotropic Steinberg groups in \cite{iso-st-k2}.
-These groups are defined not only for Chevalley groups and some their globally isotropic variations such as general linear groups over Azumaya algebras, but also on groups without globally defined proper parabolic subgroups at all such as automorphism groups of arbitrary finite projective modules of rank at least \( 4 \).
+These groups are defined not only for Chevalley groups and some their globally isotropic variations such as general linear groups over Azumaya algebras, but also for groups without globally defined proper parabolic subgroups at all.
 We proved that \( \stlin_G \to G \) is a crossed module, in particular, the Steinberg group is a central extension of its image.

+For example, let \( P \) be a finite projective module over a unital commutative ring \( K \) of rank at least \( 4 \) at every maximal ideal.
+Then group \( \Aut_K(P) \) is locally isotropic (of local isotropic rank at least \( 3 \)), but in general it has no globally defined proper parabolic subgroups.
+It is easy to construct explicit such projective modules at least without unimodular vectors, e.g. if